 Watch this 30-second video that explains the Flex Fund:

 Help is available

 Request information from the Small Business Flex Fund if you have questions or need assistance completing your pre-application, or translation services.
 501 Commons can also help you develop a plan for your use of loan funds, develop budgets, cash flow projection, and loan payment schedules.
-Fill our our Request for Assistance.
+Fill out our Request for Assistance form.